mecid/mecid.github.io/_posts/2019-08-14-building-barchart-with-shape-api-in-swiftui.md

 }
 ```

-Here we have BarChartView which puts inside the VStack BarsView and LegendsView.
-We also use accessibility identifier to hide LegendsView in the Accessibility tree.
+Here we have *BarChartView* which puts inside the *VStack BarsView and LegendsView*.
+We also use accessibility identifier to hide *LegendsView* in the *Accessibility tree*.

 #### Real-life example
-I use the source code from this post to implement BarChart in my SleepBot app.
-Besides the implementation which we have in the current post, I've added LabelsView.
-LabelsView presents the BarChart labels below the chart itself.
+I use the source code from this post to implement *BarChart* in my *SleepBot* app.
+Besides the implementation which we have in the current post, I've added *LabelsView*. *LabelsView* presents the *BarChart* labels below the chart itself.
 Here is the implementation of that view.

 ```swift
 struct LabelsView: View {